 An executive summary outlining the successes and challenges experienced in the quarter.

-Quarterly recovery rates compared to the annual GMRL and the performance achieved in the prior three (3) consecutive quarters.
+Quarterly recovery rates compared to the GMRL and the performance achieved in the prior three (3) consecutive quarters.

 Number of staff, presented in full-time equivalents for internal and contract staff, separately, used to achieve the operational results of the current prior three (3) consecutive quarters and a comparison to the Staffing Plan in Exhibit F or prior WPWMA approved deviations therefrom, including a list of all subcontractors used and their DIR registration number.